Petr Aven: Public activities

 Aven is also a recognised art collector.
 His first art purchase was a still life by Pavel Kuznetsov in 1993, and afterwards he began collecting mostly pre-Soviet Russian art, as well as art by artists of other nationalities.
 Works from his collection have been lent to the Jewish Museum in Moscow, the Tate in London, the Museum of Modern Art in New York and recently the Royal Academy.
 In May 2015, pieces from Aven's private collection were put on display at New York's Neue Galerie in an exhibition examining early twentieth century Russian art and its relationship with German art of the time.

 Aven has been vociferous in his criticism of fake artworks from the school of Russian avant-garde.
-This included criticism of the recent showing of avante-garde works at the Ghent Museum.
+This included criticism of the recent showing of avant-garde works at the Ghent Museum.

 On 3 November 2015, Aven received the Woodrow Wilson Award for Corporate Citizenship in recognition of his contribution to corporate and public service to U.S.-Russia relations, at the 2015 Kathryn and Shelby Cullom Davis Awards Dinner.
 The award was given to Aven in recognition of his many achievements in building understanding between Russians and Americans during his career, and for his role as co-founder of the Alfa Fellowship Program, which gives emerging young leaders from around the world the opportunity to gain professional experience in the private sector, government, and non-profit community, creating a new generation of American experts on Russia.

 In 2021 Aven bought a building in the center of Riga to establish a museum for his collection.
 He is a trustee of the UK Royal Academy of Arts Development Trust.

 In 2013, Aven was awarded an honorary doctorate by the University of Latvia "for scientific and practical contributions to Latvia's development and cooperation with Russia."
-Said doctorate was revoked unanimously in 2022 because of Aven's support for Vladimir Putin and the 2022 Russian invasion of Ukraine.
+Said doctorate was revoked unanimously in 2022 because of Aven's position for supporting Vladimir Putin and due to the 2022 Russian invasion of Ukraine.